M3L6H/dotfiles-tmux/README.md

 ## dependencies

-The following dependencies are required to be installed for the dotfiles to work.
+The following dependencies must be installed for the dotfiles to work.
 If using the included flake, they will be installed automatically.

 - a clipboard program: